etwk/blog/content/lists/books.md

 - [ ] The Good Girls: An Ordinary Killing #history
 - [ ] The Incarcerations: BK-16 and the Search for Democracy in India
 - [ ] The Golden Road: How Ancient India Transformed the World (William Dalrymple) #history #math #must
+- [ ] The Argumentative Indian: Writings on Indian History, Culture and Identity (Amartya Sen) #history

 ### Iran
 - [ ] Prison in Iran: A Known Unknown